 The cost and performance of any physical product are generally determined quite early on in the design process—the same holds true for ventilation system design.
 The stage when you begin to explore the design space and define your product concept is when the most impactful design decisions are made.
-Asymmetrically to that, the rate of which the production costs are realized is much slower.
+After that, the rate at which the production costs are realized is much slower.

-After all, it is much cheaper to have a design engineer sit in front of the computer than to perform field testing, prototyping, and iterating.
-Simulation is one of the tools that play a fundamental role in those early product development stages, allowing engineers to make better design decisions earlier and cheaper.
+After all, it is much cheaper to have a design engineer work on a computer than it is to perform field testing, prototyping, and iterating.
+Simulation is one of the tools that play a fundamental role in those early product development stages, allowing engineers to make more informed design decisions earlier in the process, and reducing overall costs.
 For the final product, this can mean lower production costs, more efficient energy consumption, lower failure risk, and more.

-Despite their benefits, until recently CFD (Computational Fluid Dynamics) simulation tools have been inaccessible for many designers due to the high software and hardware costs, as well as the complexity of the multiphysics involved.
-This status quo has been challenged with the emergence of cloud-based CFD tools, which are rapidly turning CFD into an industry standard for HVAC (Heating, ventilation and air conditioning).
-Today, performing the necessary simulation and analyzing the relevant design parameters is no longer the costly and time-consuming task it once was— being fully and instantly accessible via a web browser without a large initial financial commitment, cloud-based platforms like SimScale and Onshape have democratized computer-aided design and simulation.
-Freely available training content, as well as intuitive user interface, help narrow the expertise gap and allow engineers who have limited prior experience with simulation software to quickly integrate it into their workflow and start extracting real value from it right away.
+Until recently, CFD (computational fluid dynamics) simulation tools have been inaccessible for many designers—despite their benefits.
+This is due to the high software and hardware costs, as well as the complexity of the multiphysics involved.
+This status quo has been challenged with the emergence of cloud-based CFD tools, which are rapidly turning CFD into an industry standard for HVAC (heating, ventilation and air conditioning).
+Today, performing the necessary simulation and analyzing the relevant design parameters is no longer the costly and time-consuming task it once was—the models are now fully and instantly accessible via a web browser without a large initial financial commitment, and cloud-based platforms like SimScale and Onshape have democratized computer-aided design and simulation.
+Freely available training content, as well as an intuitive user interface, have helped narrow the expertise gap and have allowed engineers who have limited prior experience with simulation software to quickly integrate it into their workflow and start extracting real value from it right away.

 To illustrate the benefits of integrating simulation into your product design process, let’s consider a real-life engineering problem of optimizing ventilation system design, specifically the air intake system.

-Air intake systems play a vital role in air quality improvement in various engineering components such as gas turbines and compressors, diesel engines, and more.
+Air intake systems play a vital role in air quality improvement for various engineering components, such as gas turbines and compressors, diesel engines, and more.
 A well-thought-out ventilation system design provides cool, clean air for combustion with even and minimized pressure drop.
 This improves the combustion efficiency and also reduces air pollution.
-To optimize the ventilation system design, understanding the flow and pressure drop throughout the system is essential.
+To optimize the ventilation system design, it is essential to understand the flow and pressure drop throughout the system.

 To get a quantitative estimation of how much such optimization can influence the system’s performance, consider the following example.
 A paper by Khashayar Khorsand et al. estimated that a pressure loss reduction of 250Pa in a Siemens V94.2 GT turbine with an output power of 160MW, is equal to 0.355% power output gain (or 0.568MW).
-At a first glance, that may not seem like a lot.
-But consider the long-term implications—over a 12 months period of use at $0.10/kWh this would result in additional revenue of $480,000! .
+At first glance, that may not seem like a lot.
+But consider the long-term implications—over a 12-month period of use at $0.10/kWh, this would result in additional revenue of $480,000! .

 Computational Fluid Dynamics (CFD) analysis aids in understanding and optimizing the flow behavior through the complete intake system, including its air filter and ducting.
-In the initial design phase, a CFD analysis of the base model can help in suggesting various geometrical changes—such as guide vane placement in inlet plenum of the filter, enhanced filter utilization area, optimized sizing of filter mesh, etc to improve the flow characteristics.
+In the initial design phase, a CFD analysis of the base model can help by suggesting various geometrical changes—such as guide vane placement in inlet plenum of the filter, enhanced filter utilization area, optimized sizing of filter mesh, etc., to improve the flow characteristics.
 The straightforward workflow—from the CAD model import to the final design decision—allows us to make critical improvements early on, which can potentially save you days of work and a substantial amount of money by avoiding later design changes or performance issues.

 To practically illustrate the advantages of integrating flow simulation into your ventilation system design process, we hosted an online demo session, the recording of which can be found below.